DynoRobotics/UnityRos2/docs/turtlebot3-navigation2.rst

    :align: center
    :figclass: align-centered

-You should eventually see something like the image above in the terminal window.
+You should eventually see something like the above in the terminal window.

 .. note::
     Sending navigation goals to ``/move_base_simple/goal`` before you see the line ``[]: Looping due to no latching at the moment`` could prevent navigation form working at the moment of writing.
 Could be fixed by the time you read this...